Gears Pop!

 Gears Pop! was a mobile real-time strategy video game in which two players battle using Funko Pop!-stylized characters from the Gears fictional universe.
 Its gameplay was modeled on that of Clash Royale.
-The game released in August 2019 on Android, iOS, and Windows platforms, about a month in advance of the next major entry in the series, Gears 5.
+The game was released on August 22, 2019, on Android, iOS, and Windows platforms, about a month in advance of the next major entry in the series, Gears 5.
 The game was developed by UK-based developer Mediatonic along with The Coalition.

 Gameplay

 In Gears Pop, two players battle by playing tokens on a playfield, which spawned Funko Pop-stylized characters from the Gears of War fictional universe.
 The characters used cover points to advance on the enemy's two defense turrets and home base before the opponent accomplishes the same.
 Apart from its cover mechanics, its gameplay heavily resembled that of Clash Royale.

 The game was free-to-play and used microtransactions.
 It was one of the few mobile games to feature Xbox achievement compatibility.